-Rich in tradition, the Ida Moffett School of Nursing was founded in 1922 by the Birmingham Baptist Association as a hospital-based diploma program.
+Rich in tradition, Moffett & Sanders School of Nursing was founded in 1922 by the Birmingham Baptist Association as a hospital-based diploma program.
 In 1955, the school became the first program in Alabama to achieve national accreditation and it has remained fully accredited throughout its existence.
 The nursing program transferred to Samford University in 1973 following a merger agreement with the Baptist Health System to offer associate and baccalaureate degrees in nursing.
-In 1988, the school moved to its current home on the Samford campus.
-Extraordinary growth and transformation have occurred since the school's inception, all while remaining focused on preparing students to provide exceptional, patient-centered care.
+The school currently resides within the College of Health Sciences facilities on the east side of Samford's campus.
+Extraordinary growth and transformation have occurred since the school's inception, but the school's objective remains unchanged - prepare students to provide exceptional, compassionate, patient-centered care.
 Pass rates for graduates taking national licensure and certification examinations exceed national averages.
-The Ida Moffett School of Nursing offers a variety of options for obtaining a bachelor of science in nursing, a master of science in nursing, or a doctor of nursing practice degree.
+Moffett & Sanders School of Nursing offers a variety of pathways and concentrations for obtaining a bachelor of science in nursing, a master of science in nursing, or a doctor of nursing practice degree.
+Advanced practice registered nurse certificates are also available.